Ydrolog/WS_Mdl/code/Env/how_to_make_Env.md

 6. **Re-build** env:
-pixi install --frozen # This uses both the pixi.lock and pixi.toml files to ensure reinstallation of locked package versions. pixi install # This only requires the pixi.toml file.
-It should work, but it's less secure.
+pixi install --frozen # This uses both the pixi.lock and pixi.toml files to ensure reinstallation of locked package versions. pixi run install # This executes our .toml file task (install coupler/primod).
+I believe primod is not available via conda or pypi, that's why we do it that way.

+alternatively,
+pixi install # Will install dependencies, but won't ensure identical package versions.
+This is probably faster and gives a more "modern build", but it's not as secure as pixi install --frozen

 7. Optional: **WS_Mdl refresh**:
 pixi run --manifest-path C:/OD/WS_Mdl/code/pixi.toml --no-lockfile-update pip install -e code # (pip install -e C:\OD\WS_Mdl\code (--use-pep517 --no-build-isolation) could also work) # This might be redundant, i.e. updates are reflected imedeately.